Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 - XP yield: approximately 1 XP per EUR 10 contribution

-- Available: when booking on KLM.com and AirFrance.com (not always on all routes)
+- Available: when booking on KLM.com and AirFrance.com (not offered on every route)

 - Credit: after the flight, together with your regular XP